Let’s talk about various pedals that we believe are great for your ambient guitar.

 - Inputs & Outputs

-We’ve discussed 11 of the most exciting ambient pedals available today.
-Some have been designed to have limited controls, while others have more complex layouts so you can fine-tune the available parameters perfectly.
+Some pedals have been designed to have limited controls, while others have more complex layouts so you can fine-tune the available parameters perfectly.
 Each pedal has a unique way of delivering breathtaking ambient sounds.